carinamina/phytolacca-chemistry/Processing/ReadMeProcessingWorkFlow_CB.txt

 line_age      Pasted pop_line_age

-pos           Position in the greenhouse; unique identifier WITHIN a trait dataset but do not assume pos 23 in LCMS is the same as pos 23 in palatability because these traits were measured on different cohorts of plants
+pos or CupID           Position in the greenhouse; unique identifier WITHIN a trait dataset but do not assume pos 23 in LCMS is the same as pos 23 in palatability because these traits were measured on different cohorts of plants.
+For palatability, this is CupID instead, as each cup is a replicate trial of leaves pooled from a maternal line

 pop           Population of origin